Line 5 (Shanghai Metro)

-Line 5 is a north–south rapid transit line of the Shanghai Metro network, running from station in Minhang District in the north to in Fengxian District was originally planned as the Minhang and Fengxian sections of line 1 extending south to Minhang.
+Line 5 is a north–south rapid transit line of the Shanghai Metro network, running from station in Minhang District in the north to in Fengxian District.
+The line was originally planned as the Minhang and Fengxian sections of line 1 extending south to Minhang.
 Despite its numeric designation, it was the fourth Shanghai Metro line to enter passenger service, opening on 25 November 2003.
 The line is colored violet on system maps.

 History

 Line 5 was originally built under the direction of Minhang District and remains the only line in Shanghai Metro system that was originally built under the supervision of a county-level government.

 In 1998, Minhang District authorities signed a contract with Shanghai Jiushi Group to build the line.
 In 2000, Shanghai Jiushi Group signed a contract between Alstom to purchase trains and started its construction.
 In 2002, Shanghai Modern Rail Transit Incorporated, a subsidiary of former Shanghai Bashi (Group), was given management of the line.
 The line entered passenger operations on 25 November 2003, on an initial segment between and stations, entirely within Minhang District.

 Prior to integration with the rest of the Shanghai Metro network, it used its own ticketing system.
 In 2005, it was integrated with Shanghai Metro's ticketing system, which enabled an in-station interchange to line 1 at Xinzhuang station.
 At the same time, management and operation of the line was taken over by Shanghai No. 1 Metro Operation Co.
 Ltd.